CINECA-project/wp4-federated-joint-cohort-analysis/4.3-pipelines/demonstrators/4.3.1-genotyping/README.md

 For simplicity, the commands below always display Nextflow being invoked simply as `nextflow`; however, the syntax slightly varies between environments (only the base, not the arguments).
 Please see the separate documentation for each environment on how to run it.

-## Step A1, raw data processing: GIAB
+## Step A1, individual level data processing: GIAB

 |Property|Value|
 |---|---|